 UNDP Shaartuz Area Office

-UNDP Shaartuz Area Office also actively participates in the repair/rehabilitation of Malaria Diagnostic Centers in Bokhtar, Shaartuz, Rumi, Pyanj, Kumsangir and Yavan districts in line with the ‘Malaria elimination in Tajikistan in 2009-2014’ project, financed by Global Fund to Fight Aids, Tuberculosis and Malaria (GFATM).
-The second component of the given project is devoted to the fight against tuberculosis through the construction of DOTS centers in Pyanj, Jomi and Shaartuz districts.
-Furthermore UNDP Starrtuz AO is responsible for conducting monitoring and evaluation of GFATM’s PIU projects on the ground.
+UNDP Shaartuz Area Office also actively participated in the construction/rehabilitation of Malaria Diagnostic Centers in Bokhtar, Shaartuz, Rumi, Pyanj, Kumsangir and Yavan districts in line with the ‘Malaria elimination in Tajikistan in 2009-2014’ project, financed by Global Fund to Fight Aids, Tuberculosis and Malaria (GFATM).
+The second component of the given project was devoted to the fight against tuberculosis through the construction of DOTS centers in Pyanj, Jomi and Shaartuz districts.

 Natural disasters impose huge negative impacts on the development process in Tajikistan.
-To prevent negative consequences of natural disasters, the Shaartuz Area Оffice closely cooperates with the Disaster Risk Management Program (DRMP) to rehabilitate the bridge in jamoat Namuna, Pyanj district, the hospital #1 in village Aivaj, Jamoat Jura Nazarov, Shaartuz district and the school #12, Jamoat Ozodagon, Pyanj district, financed by the Bureau for Crises Prevention and Recovery (BCPR).
+To prevent negative consequences of natural disasters, the Shaartuz Area Оffice closely cooperates with the Disaster Risk Management Program (DRMP).